honeydipper/honeydipper/docs/workflow.md

 ## Composing Workflows
 `workflow` defines what to do and how to perform when an event is triggered. `workflow` can be defined in rules directly in the `do` section, or it can be defined independently with a name so it can be re-used/shared among multiple rules and workflows.
 A `workflow` can be as simple as invoking a single driver `rawAction`.
 It can also contains complicate logics, procedures dealing with various scenarios.
 All `workflows` are built with the same building blocks, follow the same process, and they can be stacked/combined with each other to achieve more complicated goals.

-An example of a workflow defined in a rule calling an rawAction:
+An example of a workflow defined in a rule calling an `rawAction`:

 ```yaml
 ---